makehumancommunity/makehuman-static-website/content/MPFB/FAQ/how_do_i_report_a_bug.md

 In general, this information should always be included:

+- What, in detail, happen?
+Did you see an error message?
+Did the end result look different than expected?
+Did nothing happen at all?
 - From when is the version you are using?
 I.e, did you download it today or is it a few days or weeks old?
 - On what platform are you running blender?
 - Screenshots clearly showing what the problem is

+Without this kind of details, it is simply not possible to figure out what the error is.

+When creating an issue on GitHub, you should get a basic template where these questions are listed.

 ## Log files